 Muhammad Ali was no self-styled philosopher king in the mold of Alexander the Great or Napoleon.
 He was rather an unashamedly brutal despot who taxed his people to the ragged edge of starvation and used mass murder as an instrument of policy whenever he felt it necessary, who was functionally illiterate and never bothered to learn even spoken Arabic.
 But he was also a wily pragmatist who recognized that in order to survive — much less thrive — Egypt needed to modernize itself, needed to forge ties with the ascendant nations of Europe.
 And this redounded directly to the benefit of two entities of particular interest to us: what was left of the Coptic Christian community, and what was left of Alexandria.

-Muhammad Ali’s despotism didn’t extend to the worship practices of his citizenry — especially not when he had something to gain by refraining from persecution.
-And this he most definitely did in the case of his beleaguered Christian subjects: with the old disputes over monophysitism and its opposite either forgotten entirely or relegated to the status of literal ancient history in the minds of most, the Western investors, entrepreneurs, adventurers, tourists, and missionaries who now began to arrive in Egypt in numbers saw the Coptic Christians not as an heretical sect to be crushed but as an enchanting time capsule of Christianity’s earliest centuries.
+Muhammad Ali’s despotism didn’t extend to the worship practices of Egypt’s citizenry — especially not when he had something to gain by refraining from persecution.
+And this he most definitely did in the case of his Christian subjects: with the old disputes over monophysitism and its opposite either forgotten entirely or relegated to the status of literal ancient history in the minds of most, the Western investors, entrepreneurs, adventurers, tourists, and missionaries who now began to arrive in Egypt in numbers saw the Coptic Christians not as an heretical sect to be crushed but as an enchanting time capsule of Christianity’s earliest centuries.
 Their donations helped the Coptic Christians to come in from the desert.
-Although the missionaries’ dream of a mass reversion to Christianity on the part of Egypt’s general population would never become reality — the country remains 85 to 90 percent Muslim today — the spirit of religious tolerance introduced by Muhammad Ali has survived more or less consistently right to the present day, enough so to make Egypt the predominately Muslim Middle Eastern country with the largest Christian minority today.
-Egypt’s Christians still hold fast to their monophysitism, their Coptic rather than Arabic or Latin liturgy, and their other traditional rites of worship.
+Although the missionaries’ dream of a mass reversion to Christianity on the part of Egypt’s general population has never become a reality — the country is still 85 to 90 percent Muslim today — the spirit of religious tolerance introduced by Muhammad Ali has survived more or less consistently right to the present day, enough so to make Egypt the predominantly Muslim Middle Eastern country with the largest Christian minority.
+The Coptic Orthodox Church still exists as an independent institution today, with about 10 million members worldwide.
+And it still justifies its name by holding fast to its Coptic rather than Arabic or Latin liturgy.
+Ditto its monophysitism; the latter remains the primary doctrinal difference between the Coptic Christian Church and other branches of Christianity, even as it also remains a term that very few Christian believers can even define, much less take a firm stand about one way or the other.

-Nor did Muhammad Ali share his predecessors’ antipathy toward the city of Alexandria.
-He saw only its potential to become a once and future gateway to the world, in the form of the world-class port that Egypt had lacked for so long.
+Muhammad Ali lacked his predecessors’ antipathy toward Alexandria as well.
+He saw only its potential to become Egypt’s once and future gateway to the world, thanks to a harbor that was still as magnificent as ever and the aura that still clung to its name in the West.
 He thus became the founding father of the modern city of Alexandria, a true heir to the legacy of Alexander the Great in this respect at least.
 He cleared and repaved the city’s streets, re-dredged its canals, rebuilt its quays, and even erected a new lighthouse, not so spectacular as the old one but more than effective enough for guiding a new generation of commerce to Egyptian shores.
-He built a new shipyard right in the harbor, and designated Alexandria the home port for the modern military and merchant fleets he intended to construct there.
+He built a new shipyard right in the harbor, and designated Alexandria the home port for the modern naval and merchant fleets he intended to construct there.

 In 1847, the British Egyptologist John Gardner Wilkinson published A Handbook for Travellers in Egypt, one of the world’s first tourist guidebooks.
 Therein he told of an Alexandria that was busily erasing its past in the midst of its headlong flight toward the future.